 On receipt of your noise complaint and diary, we will assess the diary to see if we can help you further.
 If we can help, we will make contact with the person you tell us is causing the noise.
 Your details will be kept in confidence.
 If you do not wish us to contact the person, then we will be unable to assist with your enquiry.

-If you are unable to submit the noise diary electronically via the form please send a paper version of the noise diary to Public Protection Service, Plymouth City Council, Windsor House, Tavistock Road, Plymouth, PL6 5UF.
+If you are unable to submit the noise diary electronically via the form please send a paper version of the noise diary to Public Protection Service, Plymouth City Council, Ballard House, West Hoe Road, PL1 3BJ.
 Please include your address and the address from where the noise problem is coming from.